 If the eight Bay Area agencies -- including BART, AC Transit, SamTrans and Santa Clara Valley Transportation Authority -- cut their average administration costs to the 15 percent average among agencies elsewhere, it would amount to a $100 million savings per year.

-The report did not attempt to estimate potential savings, Rentschler said, because administration staffing and costs are intricately tied
+The report did not attempt to estimate potential savings, Rentschler said, because administration staffing and costs are intricately tied into many local decisions about how the systems operate.

 The commission, however, plans later this year to make some cost saving recommendations.